radimurban/opt_methods_project/README.md

 ```
 ### Generating Children

-We generate children by randomly mixing up the attributes of parents with the following program:
+We generate children by randomly mixing up the attributes of parents with the following program (Unifrom Crossover with randomly generated mask):

 ```java